cltl/ma-communicative-robots/data/README.md

     :piek   :shows-emotion      "smile"
 ```

-Using the referntial grounding discussed in the previous section, we can now use the multimodal signal to generate triples expressing properties and
+Through the referential grounding discussed in the previous section, we can use multimodal signals to generate triples expressing properties and
-relations across different modalities and different data files that aggregate world models over time.
-The triples stored in a data base (triiple store)
+relations across different modalities and different data files.
+Shared identifiers (URIs) aggregate of these eproperties and relations
+resulting in a world model over time.
+The triples stored in a data base (triple store)
 likewise reflect this cumulation over time, while each triple can still be grounded to a segment in a modality.
 By faceting the triples in time, they
-model changes of state such as smiling then and crying next.
+also model changes of states, such as smiling first and being angry next.

 The GRaSP framework considers the triples depicted in segments of any modality as claims.
 Different sources and different perceptions can make different claims
 about the same triple relation.
 For example, source could dispute the gender of ":piek" or his emotion at any moment in time.

+### 5.4 Claims
-In our triple representation, we therefore used named-graphs that embed the extracted triples in "claims".
+In our triple representation, we therefore used **named-graphs** that embed the extracted triples within "claims".
-Below, we show that we define a graph with claims that have a URI/IRI as well so that we can state properties of these claims:
+Below, we show a representation of triples in which claims are listed through URIs as well such that we can express properties about them
+and also embed world relations and properties within a named claim-graph:

 ```example